hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 $ ll
 ```

 `ll` should have output the same thing as `ls -l`.
 Why does it work this way?
-This is because the HMSRC folks have internally setup what is called an **alias**.
+This is because the HMS-RC folks have internally setup what is called an **alias**.

 A **shell alias is a shortcut to reference a command**.
 It can be used to avoid typing long commands.
 For common patterns it can reduce keystrokes and improve efficiency.
 A simple example is setting default options on commands to avoid having to type them each time a command is run.